Final PDF Paper Submission Instructions

 Instructions for Authors - Work-In-Progress Papers

 WiP papers should be submitted to a regular track and will be managed by the corresponding track chairs (check here the list of regular tracks).
 WiP contributors are expected to give a short presentation of their work and to prepare a poster for the discussion forum that will take place after the presentations.
 More specifically, each WiP paper shall be presented by one of the authors in a very short oral presentation of 3 minutes, without any ensuing discussion, in its respective session.
 After the session, the paper shall also be presented as a poster in the poster area during the following coffee break.
 Please prepare your poster in maximum DIN A0 format (width 841mm x height 1189mm).
-You will be informed where you should hand your poster at the help desk in the conference venue.
+You will be informed where you should hang your poster at the help desk at the conference venue.

 Accepted and presented papers will be copyrighted to IEEE and published in conference proceedings and in the IEEE Xplore® Digital Library.

 Click here to download paper templates in word and LaTeX.
 (Opens in new Window/Tab)